 Ralph practises across all areas of commercial law, with a particular focus on commercial disputes, international arbitration, jurisdiction and civil procedure, enforcement and contempt proceedings, wet and dry shipping, insurance, and professional negligence.
 Ralph acts both led and unled.

-High-profile recent work includes acting as sole counsel in limitation proceedings concerning the “EVER GIVEN”, acting (as junior to Michael Holmes QC) in the successful challenge to jurisdiction of claims brought by the Libyan Investment Authority (Libyan Investment Authority v Credit Suisse & others [2021] EWHC 2684 (Comm) and acting as junior counsel for KPMG in a variety of matters relating to the collapse of Carillion, including in KPMG’s successful challenge to a pre-action disclosure application [2020] EWHC 1416 (Comm) and in FRC v KPMG, one of The Lawyer’s top 20 cases of 2022.
+High-profile recent work includes acting as sole counsel in limitation proceedings concerning the “EVER GIVEN”, assisting the team acting for AIG in connection with insurance claims brought by lessors of aircraft operated in Russia, acting (as junior to Michael Holmes KC) in the successful challenge to jurisdiction of claims brought by the Libyan Investment Authority (Libyan Investment Authority v Credit Suisse & others [2021] EWHC 2684 (Comm) and acting as junior counsel for KPMG in a variety of matters relating to the collapse of Carillion, including in KPMG’s successful challenge to a pre-action disclosure application [2020] EWHC 1416 (Comm) and in FRC v KPMG, one of The Lawyer’s top 20 cases of 2022.

 He has a particular interest in Admiralty Court work, having gained practical experience of navigation and seamanship over three years as a member of Cambridge University Royal Naval Unit.
-He regularly acts in cases which depend on technical questions of expert evidence, across a range of disciplines.
+He regularly acts in cases which depend on technical questions of expert evidence across a range of disciplines and tribunals, including the Commercial Court, the Technology and Construction Court and the Admiralty Court.

 In 2021, Ralph was appointed to the Attorney-General’s London C Panel of junior counsel to the Crown.